Burgerversenker/LDAP-Config-Manager/readme.md

 # LDAP-Config-Manager
-This small python based project is used to integrate new Computers in LDAP based Network environment.
+This small python based project is used to integrate new Computers in a LDAP managed Network environment.
 It features a clear and minimalistic GUI.

 Bugs: